George Blagden: Career

 In 2011, Blagden received his first acting role as Andy in the feature film After the Dark, which was released in 2014.
 He has since appeared in Wrath of the Titans, Les Misérables, Vikings, and as the lead character of Louis XIV in the drama series Versailles.

 Blagden played the role of PJ in the 2018 revival of Stephen Sondheim's musical comedy, Company, at the Gielgud Theatre in the West End of London.

 Blagden co-stars in the upcoming musical film, The Land of Dreams, directed by Nicola Abbatangelo, with shooting underway in October 2019.

 Personal life

 Blagden married actress Laura Pitt-Pulford on 29 September 2019.
 The couple have a son, Arlo Peter Blagden born in October 2020.

 Blagden is a supporter of Diabetes UK; from 4–6 September 2015, he cycled from London to Paris in under 72 hours and raised nearly £5,000 for the charity.

+George has also raised €13000 for the UK Charity the NSPCC by donating memorabilia and his time to promote an online auction for this cause.